Six Flags Magic Mountain

 New Revolution - 45/100

 This was probably the biggest disappointment of the trip.
 I’d also grown up hearing how this ride revolutionized the industry - actually I even wrote a report about Schwarzkopf and how their battle with Arrow changed the industry in 8th grade.
 So I was very disappointed when it was closed my last visit.
-But this time I got a change to ride!
+But this time I got a chance to ride!
 What I got was a meandering layout, mostly forceless with drops at weird angles of descent.
 Honestly it felt like something I’d throw together in Roller Coaster Tycoon.
 Now I accept that almost certainly this was something you have to look at the context to appreciate but when I ride a ride, I want to be entertained and context and history comes second.
 With that being said, I’m very grateful for this ride unlocking the potential of roller coasters and paving the way for all of the amazing creations we have today!

 So it was around noon and just about lunchtime for me.
 But while I was riding New Revolution, I saw Twisted Colossus testing in the distance so I immediately headed over there even though it was on the opposite side of the park.
 When I got there, I got the news that it still wasn’t open.
 I was pretty frustrated with that, but what more could I do at that point?
 On my way to get my stuff from the locker I got sidetracked at Lex Luthor and the kids coasters!